Dungyichao/PeriodicScheduler_Semaphore/README.md

 </p>

 ### 5.3 Include header file and clear out comment in main.c <br />
-We first clear some comment (automatic generated from CubeMX).
+We first clear some comments (automatically generated from CubeMX).
 Add the header file (let the main.c use function in osKernel.c, st7735.c, and fonts.c) in the main.c file.
-We than add some code in main.c, please follow the following process.
+We then add some code in main.c, please follow the following process.

 <p align="center">
 <img src="/img/process_add_code1.JPG" height="100%" width="100%">
 </p>
 <br />

 The sequence is important especially for <b>E,F,G</b>.
-Before Initialize LCD (F), we need to first disable SysTick Exception (make sure the HAL_Delay can function properly).
-G will need to have SysTick exception for context switching, so it is placed at the last position.
+Before Initialize LCD (F), we need to first disable the SysTick Exception (make sure the HAL_Delay can function properly).
+G will need to have the SysTick exception for context switching, so it is placed at the last position.

 <p align="center">
 <img src="/img/include_header_main.gif" height="100%" width="100%">
 </p>

-Lastly compile the code and download the code to the board.
+Lastly, compile the code and download the code to the board.
 Make sure all the wire connection of LCD with your board are correct (see
 [tutorial](https://github.com/Dungyichao/STM32F4-LCD_ST7735s)
 ).
 You can modify the variable QUANTA (in the top of main.c) to 30 or even larger to make your LCD more stable.